-Concierges are guest service workers and cater to the needs of guests in the hotel, so if you have good customer service skills and knowledge of local area, tourist attractions, restaurants and transport services then consider becoming one.
+Concierges are guest service workers and cater to the needs of guests in the hotels, so if you have good customer service skills and knowledge of local area, tourist attractions, restaurants and transport services then consider becoming one.
 They typically work in hotels, apartment complexes, clubs and restaurants and offer advice and information about services and locations in and around their establishments.

-The concierge can become a hotel guest's social adviser, personal confidante, and all-around information provider, with knowledge of everything from antiques to zoos.
+A concierge can become a hotel guest's social adviser, personal confidante, and all-around information provider, with knowledge of everything from antiques to zoos.
 For all concierges, the greatest reward is mental satisfaction and guests acknowledgement when someone says, “I don't know what I would have done without you.”
 There is a flexibility of working full or part time.